OnePartHarmony/js_challenges/README.md

 ## Committing and Pushing your Work

 - Your instructors will be checking your progress from time-to-time.
-As you solve the challenges, commit your work, and `$ git push origin master`.
+As you solve the challenges, commit your work, and `$ git push origin main`.
 This pushes the updates to your fork.